markjoshwel/surplus/README.md

   ```

   a check is done on shareable text line 4 keys (`SHAREABLE_TEXT_LINE_4_KEYS` - general
-  regional location) to reduce repeated elements found in `seen_names`.
+  regional location) to reduce repeated elements found in `seen_names`

   reasoning is, if an element on line 4 (general regional location) is the exact same as
-  a previously seen name, there is no need to include the element.
+  a previously seen name, there is no need to include the element

   - **filter function boolean list**

     `_generate_text_line`, an internal function defined inside `_generate_text` can be
-    passed a filter function as a way to filter out certain elements on a line.
+    passed a filter function as a way to filter out certain elements on a line

     ```python
     # the filter used in _generate_text, for line 4's seen name checks